henryboisdequin/finnhub-rs/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)

-Rust client for the <a href="https://finnhub.io/">Finnhub API</a>.
+Rust client for the [Finnhub API](https://finnhub.io/).
 Finnhub is a new Stock API which provides endless data for stocks, currencies, and crypto.

 ## Minimal Example: